BeardedBrawler/BW_POWER_LAUNCHER/README.md

 # BW_POWER_LAUNCHER
 Bourbon Warfare powershell based Arma Launcher

+The .ps1 file can be placed anywhere on your PC and run with regular user permissions.
-Keep the .ps1 and .xml file in the same directory
+The .ps1 file looks in the conf directory for a the BW_Launcher_conf.xml file to get information on mods and servers.

 You'll probably have to start powershell as admin and execute the following